MichelleMoran431/Muti-paradigm-programming-2021/README.md

  - The functionality of the shop is replicated in an Object Oriented manner using either Python or Java.

  - The live mode, and the input files, should have the exact same behaviour in all implementations with an identical user experience.
+ - Have a complete a short report, around 3-5 pages, which compares the solutions achieved using the procedural approach and the object oriented approach